 - LINKS Intergenerational Committee

 - Team Transition – Primary Partnerships

 - Fundraising for Birmingham Children’s Hospital

 - #21AOK Kindness Campaign

 Fundraising is one of Student Voice’s biggest achievements, with the team raising more than £40,000 for Birmingham Children’s Hospital alone.
-In addition to this, we also support other local and global initiatives, (which has increased our fundraising total to more than £55,000 since 2012), with the support of their school community and wider partnerships.
+In addition to this, we also support other local and global initiatives, (which has increased our fundraising total to more than £55,000 since 2012), with the support of the school community and wider partnerships.
 Students organise their fundraising activities and events, which range from supermarket bag packs to a large scale Winter Fayre.

-In addition to all of the activities mentioned, Student Voice takes part in numerous consultation activities.
-Members have regular opportunities to share their ideas with school staff, the Headteacher and the governing board, and our partner agencies such as West Midlands Police and local councillors.
+In addition to all of the activities mentioned, Student Voice takes part in numerous consultation activities; members have regular opportunities to share their ideas with school staff, the Headteacher and the governing board, and our partner agencies such as West Midlands Police and local councillors.